 The big ticket items are:

-- Legalization online poker and online casino games
+- Legalization of online poker and online casino games

 - Legalization and regulation of daily fantasy sports contests